How To Get Past the WorryRachel Indorf

-In the section of Scripture just referenced, Jesus reminds us that God takes good care of birds and flowers, and since He cares so much more for us, we can rest assured that He’ll take care of us.
+In the section of Scripture just referenced, Jesus reminds us that God takes good care of birds and flowers, and since He cares so much more for us, we can rest assured that he’ll take care of us.

 But He does ask something of us.
 He asks us to make our relationship with Him our first priority.

 That means turning to Him should be our first step whenever we’re worried about something.
-As the apostle Peter said, “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).
+As the apostle Peter counseled, “Cast all your anxiety on him because he cares for you” (1 Peter 5:7).